cloudflare/wrangler-action/.changeset/two-rocks-hope.md

 "wrangler-action": minor
 ---

 Support for package managers other than npm, such as pnpm and yarn.

-Maybe fix #156
+fixes #156